delgada-ui/delgada/docs/overview.md

 </style>
 ```

-An important detail to know is that component logic is automatically wrapped in the following code:
+By default, component JavaScript is automatically wrapped in a 'load' event listener so that this logic will not run until the DOM has been loaded.
+Without it, the snippet of code below would have to be manually included in nearly every component script.

 ```javascript
 window.addEventListener('load', () => {